bschwand/filament_winder/README.md

  ### Software

  - Generates G-Code meant to drive a 3-axis filament winder machine
  - Can also output coordinates wrapped around the Y axis, for plotting a graph (with GNUplot for example) to visually validate the expected winding pattern.

- - GenerateS information to choose best winding tow count, pattern and skip number depending on desired tube diameter, filament tow width and winding angle.
+ - Generates information to choose best winding tow count, pattern and skip number depending on desired tube diameter, filament tow width and winding angle.
  - An essentIal design goal of the software is to be embeddable.
    Therefore it is fast, efficient, low-memory footprint and does not rely on bloated runtimes or VM, just straight C and no external